f45tb00t/OpenWRT_HA_Presence/README.md

 Home Assistant
 ```

-It does not require:

-- periodic SSH polling
-- router API polling
-- ARP polling
-- continuous Wi-Fi scans
-- a database
-- writes to flash for temporary state
+It does not require periodic SSH polling, router API polling, ARP polling, continuous Wi-Fi scans or a database.

-Temporary state is stored in:
+Temporary runtime state is stored in:

 ```text
 /tmp/presence_state
 ```

-which resides in RAM on OpenWrt.
+and therefore remains in RAM instead of creating unnecessary flash writes.

-The OpenWrt access point is responsible for determining whether a client is connected to one of its configured radios.
+OpenWrt determines whether a device is present on its configured local radios.

-Home Assistant remains responsible for combining Presence information from multiple physical access points.
+Home Assistant can combine the resulting presence states when multiple physical access points are used.

 KISS.